Postcolonial literature

-Postcolonial literature is the literature by people from formerly colonized countries, originating from all continents except Antarctica.
-Postcolonial literature often addresses the problems and consequences of the colonization and subsequent decolonization of a country, especially questions relating to the political and cultural independence of formerly subjugated people, and themes such as racialism and colonialism.
+Postcolonial literature is literature by people from formerly colonized countries, originating from all continents except Antarctica.
+Postcolonial literature often addresses the problems and consequences of colonization and subsequent decolonization of a country, especially questions relating to the political and cultural independence of formerly subjugated people, and themes such as racialism and colonialism.
 A range of literary theory has evolved around the subject.
-It addresses the role of literature in perpetuating and challenging what postcolonial critic Edward Said refers to as cultural imperialism.
+It examines the role of literature in perpetuating and challenging what postcolonial critic Edward Said calls cultural imperialism.
 It is at its most overt in texts that write back to the European canon (Thieme 2001).

 Migrant literature and postcolonial literature show some considerable overlap.
 However, not all migration takes place in a colonial setting, and not all postcolonial literature deals with migration.
-A question of current debate is the extent to which postcolonial theory also speaks to migration literature in non-colonial settings.
+A current debate concerns the extent to which postcolonial theory also speaks to migration literature in non-colonial settings.

 Terminology

 The significance of the prefix "post-" in "postcolonial" is a matter of contention among scholars and historians.
 In postcolonial studies, there has not been a unified consensus on when colonialism began and when it has ended (with numerous scholars contending that it has not).
 The contention has been influenced by the history of colonialism, which is commonly divided into several major phases; the European colonization of the Americas began in the 15th century and lasted until the 19th, while the colonisation of Africa and Asia reached their peak in the 19th century.
 By the dawn of the 20th century, the vast majority of non-European regions were under European colonial rule; this would last until after the Second World War when anti-colonial independence movements led to the decolonization of Africa, Asia and the Americas.
 Historians have also expressed differing opinions in regards to the postcolonial status of nations established through settler colonialism, such as the United States, Canada, Australia and New Zealand.
 Ongoing neocolonialism in the Global South and the effects of colonialism (many of which have persisted after the end of direct colonial rule) have made it difficult to determine whether or not a nation being no longer under colonial rule guarantees its postcolonial status.